Liyubov/pyTrAns/README.md

 # Usage
-The main functions are generating_trajectories.py, loadng_trajectories and modules
+The main functions are generating_trajectories.py, loadng_trajectories and modules.
+We recommend you to read more about stochastic processes analysis in the papers e.g. here https://sites.google.com/view/fellowshipresultsliubov/research-projects/random-walks-analysis-and-applications?authuser=0

 # Credits